 Successful translators need a broad skill-set to complement their language skills

-Keeping our knowledge up to date is an important part of our daily work.
+Keeping our knowledge up to date is a vital part of our daily work.
 Happily for us, resources for translators abound.

 If you know of a valuable resource missing on my list, feel free to drop me a line.